Tricia Crivellaro

 Ⅵ.

-FSN101 - Discovering Textiles at TMU
+FSN101 - Discovering Textiles - TMU

 This course is an introduction to textiles.
 Exploration is placed on the general concepts of fabric aesthetics, durability, comfort and care as related to fashion and design practices, serviceability of fibres, yarns, weaves and knits as well as dyed and printed fabrics.